 We are delighted that you have shown interest in the EASC Group and its partner firms.
-For almost 20 years, the protection of personal data entrusted to us is among our top priorities.
+For more than 20 years, the protection of personal data entrusted to us is among our top priorities.
 In particular, we never forward any personal information to third parties (clients) without prior consent.
 Since data protection regulation differs between the European Union and the United States, we equally do not exchange personal informationen between the partner offices without prior consent.
 The following stipulations therefore pertain exclusivly to the German offices of the EASC Group, represented by Linden & Company and Behrens Personal Consulting.
 In case of inconsistencies between the English and the German texts, the latter is the authoritative version.

 Our static website serves the sole purpose to inform you about the EASC group of companies.
 It uses neither cookies nor logfiles and does not provide any information to third parties like Google Analytics.
 Furthermore, our homepage uses SSL encryption.

 If you prefer to use S/MIME encrypted e-mail traffic, you find the necessary S/MIME certificate for copying on this website.